 You can also work to create an environment that is welcoming to these predators.
 To attract birds, add birdhouses and feeders around your garden and yard.
 Create habitats that invite amphibians to the garden.

 If you have the space, getting ducks is always a great way to rid slugs from your garden.
 Ducks love to eat slugs, and their manure is great for composting.

 An added benefit is that you’ll get to enjoy fresh duck eggs alongside a slug-free garden!

-This is just a few of the ways you can work to lesson the slug problem in your garden.
+These are just a few of the ways you can work to lessen the slug problem in your garden.
 Using a few of these options together is often the best way to naturally and effectively reduce your slug population without resorting to harsh chemicals.